happybono/ML.NET-MNIST/README.md

 # ML.NET-MNIST
-The NumberSage project is a C# application that recognizes handwritten digits using a pre-trained ONNX model.
+The ML.NET-MNIST (NumberJangi) project is a C# application that recognizes handwritten digits using a pre-trained ONNX model.
 The project leverages the Windows InkCanvas for drawing and Microsoft’s Machine Learning libraries for prediction.

 <div align="center">
 <img alt="GitHub Last Commit" src="https://img.shields.io/github/last-commit/happybono/ML.NET-MNIST">